 Many companies are making digital transformations as the product space evolves.
 Some older companies are thinking about the longevity of CX and what that means as their products and tools change.
 Lorraine explores the change in connection with customers.

 “We use the word relationship a lot, especially in CX.
 Think about your own relationships and miscommunications.
 That’s a big deal with your spouse or your significant other and your friends.
 So communication is key.
 To get to longevity, technology helps.
 Technology is huge, because it’s near real-time, so it gives you the ability to adjust.
 Also, a lot of us are drowning in VOC [voice of customer] and customer behavioral data but it’s real-time.

 There’s been this big trend about the closed-loop process, and you have to call customers back.
 If they call a contact center, and they put on their CSAT score, ‘I rate you a 2’, this was terrible.
 I’m a detractor.
 If you’re a detractor to that particular transaction or detractor to that product.
-And they give you that feedback, and there’s no acknowledgment of it, or there’s no change in the product, then all that effort that you’re putting into improving that customer experience is worthless.”
+If they give you that feedback, and there’s no acknowledgment of it, or there’s no change in the product, then the effort you’re putting into improving customer experience is worthless.”

 About the speaker

 I am the Director of Brand & Sustainability for Transfix, a leading transportation solutions provider, combining tech and a best-in-class carrier network to reshape the future of freight.
 I am also a host for Product Talk helping bring product leaders together to answer the question: "What makes a great product?"